What is privileged access management (PAM) and why is it important?

 Therefore, privileged access management also involves continuous monitoring of privileged users to ensure they do not misuse their access rights.
 This requires regularly reviewing assigned privileges and revoking excess rights whenever a user's role in the organization changes.

-How is PAM different from identity and access management and privileged identity management?
+How is PAM different from IAM and PIM?

 Although privileged access management is used interchangeably with identity and access management (IAM) and privileged identity management (PIM), let us look at how they differ.